 Earlier, candidates having a masters or a bachelors degree can only stay in the UK for a maximum of 4 months to look and search for a job.
 After the implementation of new rules by the Government of the UK, international students are now being allowed to stay in the UK for a maximum of 2 years.
 The UK government and administration want skilled manpower that can grow and make its STEM-related fields in their country (UK).
 Those who have enrolled themselves from the year 2020/21 can now stay up to two years before they are required to upgrade or change their visa or else leave the country.

 Having said that, international students are required to find a suitable job with a minimum salary of around £20,800 for a Tier 2 Visa license.
 Also, those who are pursuing their PhD in the UK are further allowed to stay up to 12 months or 1 year after the successful completion of their degree.

 These new rules came into effect from September 2020.
 These new rules have allowed the post-study visa holder students to search and work in any job until they find work to move towards a general work visa after the first year of their graduation.

 What Next After the Visa Expires?

-As we all know that according to the new laws and policies, the international students having the UK post study visa are allowed to stay in the UK to stay and search for work related to their field of study.
+As we all know that according to the new laws and policies, international students having a UK work permit or post-study visa allows you to stay in the UK to stay and search for work related to their field of study.
 During this period, they are allowed to do any work that is not related to their field of study.